 At times you may not have the answer to a problem you are facing.
-Instead of agonizing over it yourself, below is a list of professionals who are able to help you in various cases, when you feel that you alone cannot overcome the obstacles.
+Instead of agonizing over it yourself, below is a list of professionals who can offer advice when you feel that you cannot overcome an obstacle alone.
 Therefore, when you have concerns about...

-Academic Life ➤ Your Professors If the problem is related to a particular course Your Academic Advisor You will be assigned an advisor upon arrival at the College Dean of Student Achievement and Success Aaron Lampman alampman2@washcoll.edu Interim Provost & Dean of the College Michael Harvey mharvey2@washcoll.edu Career Center Nanette S. Cooley career_center@washcoll.edu Quantitative Skills Center Jesse Andrews jandrews4@washcoll.edu Office of Academic Skills Justine F. Khadduri jkhadduri2@washcoll.edu.
-Office of the Registrar Patricia J. Seunarine registrar@washcoll.edu Writing Center Rachel Rodriguez rrodriguez2@washcoll.edu

-Personal Life Associate Dean for International Education Rebeca Moreno rmoreno2@washcoll.edu Assistant Director for Global Education Office Sarah Lyle slyle2@washcoll.edu Health/Counseling Services Tina McCreary 410-778-7261 tmccreary2@washcoll.edu \ International Student Guides & Peer Mentors You will meet at orientation Resident Assistant You will meet your RA when you move into your dorm room Assistant Director of Residential Life Amy Sine asine2@washcoll.edu Public Safety 410-778-7810 public_safety@washcoll.edu Residential Life residential_life@washcoll.edu Shuttle Schedule Transportation transportation@washcoll.edu Student Affairs student_affairs@washcoll.edu
+Academic Life Your professors If the problem is related to a par ticular course Your academic advisor You will be assigned an advisor upon arrival at the College.
+Assistant Dean of Advising and Academic Advocacy Hilary Bateman Hbateman2@washcoll.edu Dean of Student Achievement and Success Aaron Lampman Alampman2@washcoll.edu Provost & Dean of the College Kiho Kim Kkim2@washcoll.edu Quantitative Skills Center Jesse Andrews Jandrews4@washcoll.edu Writing Center Rachel Rodriguez Rrodriguez2@washcoll.edu Office of Academic Skills Hilary Bateman Hbateman2@washcoll.edu Office of the Registrar registrar@washcoll.edu Personal Life Assistant Director for Global Education Sarah Lyle Slyle2@washcoll.edu Health/Counseling Services Tina McCreary, 410-778-7261 Tmccreary2@washcoll.edu International Student Guides & Peer Mentors You will meet them during orientation Residential Life Residential life@washcoll.edu Resident Assistant (RA) You will meet them when you move in Assistant Director of Residential Life Amy Sine Asine2@washcoll.edu Public Safety 410-778-7810 Public safety@washcoll.edu Shuttle Schedule Transportation transportation@washcoll.edu Student Affairs Student affairs@washcoll.edu Help Desk Help desk@washcoll.edu Financial Contacts Business Office Jennifer Hutton Jhutton2@washcoll.edu Financial Aid Jennifer Gallagher Jrunyon2@washcoll.edu Career Services Nanette Cooley Career center@washcoll.edu Student Employment Emily Jordan Student employment@washcoll.edu

-Financial Contacts

-Business Office Jennifer Hutton jhutton2@washcoll.edu Payroll Contact Darlene Ashley dashley2@washcoll.edu

-Before you arrive
+Before You Arrive

 Coming to Washington College involves a lot of preparation and a lot of time.
-Therefore, we thought it would be appropriate if we gave you a list of important items to bring.
+Therefore, we thought a list of important items to bring would be useful.
 The climate that you will find at the College varies.
 Because we are situated in the Mid-Atlantic region, summers tend to be hot and humid (85° F/ 30° C or higher) and winters can be cold (24° F/ -6° C).